ShrimpCryptid/Secret-Hitler-Online/README.md

 Can you find and stop the Secret Hitler?

+### How to Play:
+Go to [secrethitler.online](https://secrethitler.online) and open a new lobby!
+Use the lobby's code or the provided link to invite your friends.
+You can start the game once you have 5-10 players.

+There are instructions on how to play the game provided on the website, and plenty of helpful tips are provided for first-time players.
+You can read the [full rulebook here](https://cdn.vapid.site/sites/a67e0c72-4902-4365-a899-3386df73c2c4/assets/Secret_Hitler_Rules-023bc755617986cb2276a3b6920e43e0.pdf).

 ## Technical Specs
 The Java server is divided into the [game simulation](src/main/java/game) and the [REST API](src/main/java/server).
 Communication between the server and client is done via websocket and HTTP requests, using the [Javalin library](https://javalin.io/).